QuantEcon/lecture-source-py/source/rst/markov_asset.rst

-Prices in the Risk Neutral Case
+Prices in the Risk-Neutral Case
 ===================================

 What can we say about price dynamics on the basis of the models described above?